Thoughts on Fifth Grade

 The last is narrowest: Is it kind?

-The verse above has a powerful message for 5th graders- this is the age when a desire for intimacy and special friendships begins to emerge…but, like any life skill, at first they are very clumsy at it and feelings can get hurt right and left.
-I have much to say about this and hopefully I can write something up on it soon!
+The verse above has a powerful message for 5th graders – this is the time when a desire for intimacy and special friendships begins to emerge...but, like learning any life skill, at first the students are very clumsy at it and feelings can get hurt right and left.
+Plan for numerous group activities that mix and match students so that all get a chance to interact with different individuals in the class – not just a select few.

-“Prior to the fifth grade many students (especially the girls) lean in to you.
-After the fifth grade, they begin to lean away from you, but in fifth grade, they just stand in the upright.”
-Thus spoke one of my colleagues in a discussion group of 5th grade teachers…worth contemplating…
+“Prior to the fifth grade, many students (especially the girls) lean in to you.
+After the fifth grade, they begin to lean away from you, but in the fifth grade, they just stand in the upright.”
+Thus spoke one of my colleagues in a discussion group of 5th grade teachers...worth contemplating as you meditate on Steiner’s description of the 10-11 year old as embodying “The Golden Age of Childhood.”